 Getting Your Graduate ID Card

-Once you have been accepted and/or arrive on the Main or Branch Campus, you will need to get a student ID card (also used for Cardinal Cash).
+Once you have been accepted and/or arrive on the main or branch campus, you will need to get a student ID card (also used for Cardinal Cash).
 Your ID card has many uses.
-You need an ID card to utilize the library (both the Main and Branch Campus) and the gym at the Main Campus.
-If you are a student at the Main Campus in Plattsburgh, you can get your ID card in the ID Card Office, located at College Auxiliary Services (CAS) in the Clinton Dining Hall.
+You need an ID card to use the library (both the main and branch campus) and the gym at the main campus.
+If you are a student at the main campus in Plattsburgh, you can get your ID card in the ID card office, located at College Auxiliary Services (CAS) in the Clinton Dining Hall.

 Finding a Place to Live

 Most graduate students opt to live off campus.
 Housing on the main campus is available to graduate students upon request in many of our comfortable and modern residence halls.
 Ample off-campus housing is also available in the city of Plattsburgh.
 For information about off-campus housing, consult with the Campus and Community Living Office.

 Housing in the Queensbury area can be found in local newspapers and at select websites:

 Your Acceptance Packet